Koustubh26/DC-DC-Converter-Evaluation-Board/README.md

 This repository contains non-confidential documentation only.

-All proprietary:
+All proprietary;

-Schematics
+- Schematics
-PCB layouts
+- PCB layouts
-Simulation files
+- Simulation files

 have been intentionally omitted or generalized.